-For the BWMS intended to undergo a Classification Survey during construction, the following plans and information in triplicate are to be submitted to the Society before the work is commenced.
+For the BWMS intended to newly install or register to this Society, the following plans and information in triplicate are to be submitted to the Society before the work is commenced.

+- (A) General specification of the BWMS

+- (B) Ballast piping diagram

+- (C) The location of ballast water openings

+- (D) Electrical schematic drawing

+- (E) Drawing of tanks containing liquid chemicals including air pipes, sounding and drain systems from drip travs (when fitted)

+- (F) Arrangement of detection system associated with toxic or flammable gases

+- (G) operation and maintenance manual

-- (A) General arrangement drawings of the BWMS - (B) Ballast piping diagram - (C) The location of ballast water and sediment sampling openings - (D) Electrical schematic drawing of BWMS - (E) Drawing of tanks containing liquid chemicals including air pipes, sounding and drain systems from drip travs - (F) Arrangement of detection system associated with toxic or flammable gases - (G) Test plan for onboard or sea trial - (H) Ballast water management plan - (2) Tests and inspections - (A) Piping systems and control systems of BWMS are to be tested and inspected in accordance with applicable requirements in Pt 5 and Pt 6. - (B) It is to confirmed that the documentation required in G8 Guidelines(IMO Res.
-MEPC.174(58)), Paragraph 8.1 is on board - (C) Items required in G8 Guidelines(IMO Res.
+- (2) Tests and inspections

+- (A) Piping systems and control systems of BWMS are to be tested and inspected in accordance with applicable requirements in Pt 5 and Pt 6.

+- (B) It is to confirmed that the documentation required in IMO Res.
+MEPC.279(70) or Res.
+MEPC.300(72), Paragraph 8.2 is on board.
+In cases where BWMS has been approved in accordance with Res.
+MEPC 174(58), it is to confirmed that the documentation required in G8 Guidelines(IMO Res.
+MEPC.174(58)), Paragraph 8.1 is on board.

+- (C) Items required in IMO Res.
+MEPC.279(70) or Res.
+MEPC.300(72), Paragraph 8.3 are to be

+- verified.
+In cases where BWMS has been approved in accordance with Res.
+MEPC 174(58), items required in G8 Guidelines(IMO Res.
 MEPC.174(58)), Paragraph 8.2 are to be verified. - (D) After installation of the BWMS, a function test is to be carried out to at the onboard test or sea trial.